 Just like a writer with a new document or artist facing a blank canvas, a homeowner with a white house might be thinking, “where do I start?”.

-The good news is that having a white house means your options for adding color to your exterior design are endless.
+The good news is that having a white house means your options for adding color to your garage doors are endless.
 That might not be comforting as some don’t like being spoilt for choice, but having a neutral base, like white, makes adding color much easier.

 Black, white, and gray garage doors